 I keep the boys' christmas books in storage, then bring them back upstairs at the start of the season.
-I love how excited they get to rediscover their favorite christmas stories!
+They get to rediscover their favorite Christmas stories and the books are neatly tucked away.
 I try to keep them contained in this wire basket, but let's be real... it will get cluttered and mixed into the normal book rotation very quickly!

 Try not to worry about that sad little aloe vera plant on the bench.
 I'm well aware that she's not a Christmas decoration, but I'm letting her live there for now as she recovers from a near death experience of falling off a bookshelf in the basement... on to the white carpet.

 This bench normally doesn’t live here in the entryway, but with snow boots and winter coats, I needed something to make guests a bit more comfortable when they arrive.
 There is nothing worse than struggling to untie wet boots while balancing on one foot!
 Aaron made this bench using build plans from Ana White.

 Our kitchen is truly the heart of the home.
 I cleaned it up for this picture, but you can still see the kombucha and sauerkraut fermenting on the counter.
 Most of my favorite homesteading tools are included in my post GIFT GUIDE: THE HOMESTEADER.
 Check it out for some gift-giving inspiration!